Airport Railroad Express (AREX) Operation and Services Suspension Announcement

 - · Incheon Int’l Airport Terminal 2 Station → Seoul Station 05:18 (first train) - 23:32 (last train) / Approx. 70 min

 - * All Stop Train operating schedule is for trains bound for Seoul Station on weekdays.
 Please refer to the official website for timetable for trains bound for Digital Media City.

 - - Express Train: Adults 9,000 won / Children 7,000 won

 - - All Stop Train: Terminal 1 Station 4,150 won / Terminal 2 Station 4,750 won

-* Additional 500 won deposit required when purchasing single-use transportation card.
+* Additional 500 won deposit required when purchasing single journey transportation card.
 Deposit can be refunded at the arrival station.

 AREX: Express Train vs. All Stop Train

 The Express Train travels non-stop from Incheon Int’l Airport Terminal 1 Station and Terminal 2 Station to Seoul Station.
 To take this train, passengers must purchase an Express Train Pass from the station.
-A discount is available for customers who present flight tickets from Jeju Air, Korean Air, Asiana Airlines, T’way Air, or Eastar Jet for departure within seven days.
+A discount is available to customers who present flight tickets from Jeju Air, Korean Air, Asiana Airlines, T’way Air, or Eastar Jet for departure within seven days.
 More information can be found on the official website.